lybird300/lybird300.github.io/_posts/2015-04-20-cojava-manual.md

 <h2>Output files</h2>
 cosi provides two output files for each simulated population, named out.hap-? and out.pos-? (replace the '?' with a specific population index --  1 european, 3 african-american, 4 asian, 5 african).

 The out.hap-? file contains the simulated samples (chromosomes/haplotypes).
 Each line corresponds to a sample, including ID of the chromosome (sample ID), label of the population this chromosome belongs to, and then the simulated sequence (sites separated by a blank space).
+The original state and the mutation are represented by "2" and "1" respectively.
 The file is formatted as below:
 <table border="0">
   <tr>
     <th>Chrom #</th>